OmarMAttia7/express-storefront-backend/README.md

 - `CREATE DATABASE yourdbname;`
 - `CREATE USER yourusername WITH PASSWORD 'yourpassword';`
 - `GRANT ALL PRIVILEGES ON DATABASE yourdbname TO yourusername;`

+## Application Settings

+### Ports

+- The default port for database is 5432, but you can set it using the `DB_PORT` env variable.
+- The default port for the application is 3000, but you can set it using the `APP_PORT` env variable.

+### Environment Variables

+The `.env.sample` file has all the environment variables the app needs, Set them to work on your environment and rename it to `.env`.

+## Setting up the Package

+To set up the application run:
+- `yarn install` or `npm install`
+- `yarn build` or `npm run build`
+- `yarn test` or `npm run test`

+To start the application:
+- `yarn start` or `npm run start`